hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

    for users with expertise managing PostgreSQL or users that have access to managed PostgreSQL offerings like [AWS RDS](https://aws.amazon.com/rds/).

-1. **Production - Mounted Disk** - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI, etc. This option is best for users with experience mounting performant block storage.
+1. *Mounted Disk* - This mode stores data in a separate directory on the host, with the intention that the directory is configured to store its data on an external disk, such as EBS, iSCSI, etc. This option is best for users with experience mounting performant block storage.

-    ~> **Important:** Mounted disk mode is not available with clustered deployment.
-Clusters must use either external services or demo mode.
+    ~> **Important:** *Mounted Disk* mode is not available with clustered deployment.
+Clusters must use either _External Services_ or *Demo* mode.
-1. **Demo** - This mode stores all data on the instance.
+1. *Demo* - This mode stores all data on the instance.
 The data can be backed up with the snapshot mechanism for restore later.
 This option is best for initial installation and testing, and is not recommended or supported for true production use.